-Final touch might be to outline the edges of the petals by very thin pink color line.
-Use sharp pink color pencil very gently!
+The final touch might be to outline the edges of the petals by a very thin pink color line.
+Use a sharp pink color pencil very gently!

-You can also create toothed edges on the leaves by sharp green color pencil.
+You can also create toothed edges on the leaves with a sharp green color pencil.

 Finally, draw the visible small part of the flowerpot on the bottom.